Heilbronn: Transport

 The public light rail system with the lines S4, S41 and S42 (Heilbronn Stadtbahn) is run by the Albtal-Verkehrs-Gesellschaft.
 The local bus system is run by the Stadtwerke Heilbronn (municipal utilities of Heilbronn).
 There are also various regional bus lines to the Zabergäu area, the Schozach/Bottwartal area, the Kraichgau area and the Kochertal area.
 These are run by OVR (a part of the Transdev group) and Regiobus Stuttgart (a part of DB Regio).
+The city does not have its own airport.
+The nearest airports are Stuttgart Airport located 71 km to the south and Frankfurt Airport located 143 km to the north west of Heibronn.

 Media

 Heilbronn is home to one of the studios of Südwestrundfunk (SWR).
 From here regional programmes like Frankenradio are broadcast on SWR4 Baden-Württemberg.
 The Heilbronner Stimme is a daily newspaper published in the city and the advertisers Neckar Express, echo am Mittwoch and echo am Sonntag are available weekly free of charge.
 Heilbronners also peruse the monthly city magazines Freizeit Journal and Moritz.

 Public service

 Several courts are located in Heilbronn, two belonging to the Stuttgart court district, a specialty court hearing labour issues, and a family court whose district includes the city of Heilbronn and the counties of Heilbronn, Ludwigsburg, Schwäbisch Hall, Hohenlohe and Main-Tauber.

 The city is also the seat of the Prelature of Heilbronn and of the church district of Heilbronn (of the Protestant State Church as well as of the Heilbronn Deacony of the Diocese of Rottenburg-Stuttgart).